-While most analysis packages force you to live with the undesirable effects of passing a sample through a series of detectors.
-ASTRA's revolutionary band broadening correction accounts for interdetector dispersion effects to give you most accurate results possible.
+ASTRA's robust band broadening correction accounts for interdetector dispersion effects to give you most accurate results possible.
 Learn more…

-Certain analysis techniques, such as FFF, cause large changes in refractive index and viscosity measurements as flow rates are modified during the run.
+Certain analysis techniques, such as FFF or ion-exchange chromatography, cause large changes in refractive index and viscosity measurements as flow rates are modified during the run.
 This can make it difficult to properly analyze the file, as the RI and viscosity changes due to flow and pressure changes mask those caused by the sample.
 ASTRA provides a mechanism to subtract a data collection run without sample (a 'blank') from a sample run to reveal the sample-specific signal changes.
 Learn more…

 Wyatt Technology software is written by scientists for scientists.
 ASTRA was designed from the ground up to properly compute and propagate uncertainties to ensure our results are publication-quality.
 Learn more…

 Wyatt Technology is committed to pushing macromolecular characterization to new levels.
 Consequently, we have a very strong program to develop intellectual property.
 Many of the algorithms in ASTRA are on the cutting edge of scientific analysis, and are either patented or have patents pending.
 See our Patents page for details.

 Take control of your analysis reports with ASTRA's Report Designer.
 With just a few mouse clicks, adjust which data are displayed and how they are formatted.
 Add your own logo, incorporate some personal notes, or just pare down the default reports to focus on what you care about.

 Customizable Logo and Summary